Earl Thelander — A Nation’s First

 On Thursday, April 19, 2012, Iowa Gov. Terry Branstad signed legislation requiring tracking of scrap metal sales to help combat theft.
 House File 2399 requires all transactions of $50 or more to be paid by check or electronic transfer and creates a paper trail to help law enforcement agencies investigating the theft of copper or other metals.
 In passing the measure, backers cited situations where a rural electric cooperative in northwest Iowa sustained a $35,000 loss due to copper theft and vandalism while thieves in Clinton took about $2,000 of copper wiring from a Christmas lighting display the previous November.
 The bill’s critics argued that the $50 threshold was too low given current scrap metal prices.
 Download HF2399 here (PDF format).

-On June 23, 2013, more than a year after the new law passed, police told the Sioux City Journal it hadn’t put a dent in raids on construction sites, rural farmsteads and businesses.
+On June 23, 2013, more than a year after the new law passed, police told the Sioux City Journal it hadn’t put a dent in raids on construction sites, rural farmsteads, or businesses.

 Copyright © 2024 Iowa Cold Cases, Inc. All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.